New Survey Says Nursing Homes Not Using Cameras Due to Privacy Concerns

 According to the survey, seven percent of nursing homes allow cameras compared to 40 percent of assisted living facilities.
 Also, one quarter of facilities allow families to place cameras in residents' rooms, with one in six facilities revealing that at least one family had installed a camera.

-If your loved one has suffered nursing home abuse, the West Virginia nursing home abuse attorneys at The Bell Law Firm are here to fight for you.
+If your loved one has suffered nursing home abuse, the West Virginia nursing home abuse attorneys at Stewart Bell, PLLC are here to fight for you.
 Our skilled attorneys have recovered fair compensation for many victims of nursing home abuse in the last several years.

 We offer a free initial consultation and we work on a contingency fee basis, which means that we are not compensated unless you are.